Attorneys for Internal Bleeding or Organ Failure from a Construction Accident

 - The vascular system and blood

 As stated, any damage or failure of one of these systems will eventually affect one or more of the other systems.
-For instance, a person can experience heart failure, but the condition will cause fluid to build up in the lungs along with damage to the liver and kidneys.
+For instance, a person can experience heart failure.
+That will cause fluid to build up in the lungs and damage the liver and kidneys.

-Just like with internal bleeding caused by damaged blood vessels, organ damage can result from blunt trauma or penetrating trauma to the organ itself.
-In fact, the term “internal bleeding” can refer to bleeding that is coming from one or more severely damaged organs in the body.
+Just like internal bleeding caused by damaged blood vessels, organ damage can result from blunt or penetrating trauma to the organ itself.
+In fact, “internal bleeding” can refer to bleeding from one or more severely damaged organs in the body.

 An organ can become so damaged through the impact of the crash or from a foreign object penetrating the body that the organ can no longer function properly.
 If the injured person does not receive immediate medical care, their body will systematically shut down, and they will pass away.

 Even after receiving prompt medical treatment that most likely will include surgery, the injured person will be left with a long road to recovery.
 When organs are severely damaged, they may never fully recover.
-Organ failure requires intensive medical treatment, so the victim will likely be in ICU for a while, and the ordeal may cause the victim to suffer a debilitating condition for the rest of their lives that can prevent them from working and reduce the quality of life they once enjoyed.
+Organ failure requires intensive medical treatment.
+The victim will likely be in ICU for a while.
+And the ordeal may cause the victim to suffer a debilitating condition for the rest of their lives.
+It can prevent them from working and reduce the quality of life they once enjoyed.